Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 Feature engineering is almost always carried out manually, with a reliance on prior domain knowledge, intuitive judgement, and the manipulation of data.
 This procedure can be quite time-consuming, and the end result will have traits that are constrained by human subjectivity as well as the passage of time.
 The objective of automated feature engineering is to assist the data scientist by automatically generating a large number of candidate features from a dataset.
 The most useful of these features can then be chosen for further training.
 Automated Feature Engineering is a technique that pulls out useful and meaningful features using a framework that can be applied to any problem.
 Automated feature engineering enables data scientists to be more productive by allowing them to spend more time on other components of machine learning.
 This technique also allows citizen data scientists to do feature engineering using a framework-based approach.

-In this post, we present a framework for Surrogate Assisted Feature Extraction for Model Learning (SAFE ML).
-SAFE ML uses the elastic black box as a supervisor model to create an interpretable, yet still accurate glass box model.
-The main idea is to train a new interpretable model on newly engineered features extracted from the supervisor model.

 The objective of feature engineering is to create new features (alos called explantory variables or predictors) to represent as much information from an entire dataset in one table.
 Typically, this process is done by hand using pandas operations such as groupby, agg, or merge and can be very tedious.
 Moreover, manual feature engineering is limited both by human time constraints and imagination: we simply cannot conceive of every possible feature that will be useful.
 (For an example of using manual feature engineering, check out part one and part two applied to this competition).
 The importance of creating the proper features cannot be overstated because a machine learning model can only learn from the data we give to it.
 Extracting as much information as possible from the available datasets is crucial to creating an effective solution.